cynraw/Python_programming_PLP/README.md

 Create a program that stores a list of words.
 Then, use list comprehension to create a new list that contains only the words that have an odd number of characters.

 # File Handling and Exception handling
 File Handling in Python is the ability to perform various operations on files, like reading from and writing to them.
-Files are used to store data permanently
+Files are used to store data permanently.

+File handling in Python allows you to:
+Open files in different modes (e.g., read-only or write mode).

+Read and write data in a variety of formats.

+Close files to free up system resources.